 To set the proportions of a picture fill, you'll have to explore the Crop options.
 While you are using the Crop tool, you can also select a particular portion of the picture to fill the shape, or you can zoom to an area within the picture fill.

 - Before you start, we are assuming you have already inserted a shape on your slide that has a picture fill.
-Select the shape to bring up the Picture Tools Format tab (highlighted in red within Figure 2) of the Ribbon.
-Activate this contextual tab by clicking it, and click the down-arrow below the Crop button (highlighted in blue within Figure 2).
+Select the shape to bring up the Picture Tools Format tab (highlighted in green within Figure 2) of the Ribbon.
+Activate this contextual tab by clicking it, and click the down - arrow below the Crop button (highlighted in red within Figure 2).

 Figure 2: Fill option within the Crop drop-down gallery

 - This opens the Crop drop-down gallery.
-Select the Fill option (highlighted in green within Figure 2, above).
+Select the Fill option (highlighted in blue within Figure 2, above).

 - As soon as you select this option, you can see that the picture fill is no more distorted, as shown in Figure 3.
 Also notice that dark crop handles appear on the edge of the container shape, and selection handles (white squares) appear on the edge of the picture used as fill.